 Because administrators can stop and restart servers, the server state must be saved to stable storage.
 Ideally saving the server state would be done after each local or replicated change is made.
 Saving information to the database after each change would add significant overhead, however.
 Server state is therefore kept in memory and saved to the database on a regular basis, and when the server is properly shut down.

-In the event of brutal interruptions such as kills and crashes can cause the server to lose track of changes that have already been processed.
+kill operation or a system failure, can cause the server to lose track of changes that have already been processed.
 This can result in the need to fix inconsistencies when the server restarts.
-For an explanation of how crash recovery is managed, see Section 6.2.6, "Directory Server Crashes."
+For an explanation of how crash recovery is managed, see Section 7.2.6, "Directory Server Crashes."

 Sometimes an operation cannot be replayed until another operation is complete.
 For example, when an add operation is followed by a modify operation on the same entry, the server must wait for the add operation to be completed before starting the modify operation.